 I was eating dinner tonight watching an American Masters (PBS) episode about Laura Ingalls Wilder, most famous for her Little House on the Prairie novels.
 Midway through the episode, someone narrates a portion of the above column Wilder wrote after her mother Caroline’s death.
 I teared up and knew it was time to write something for my blog.

 I have never known the grief I felt in those first few days after my mom died.
 I wanted to jump out of my body to run away from the pain.
 Akin to what Wilder wrote about being “children of a larger growth” the world was a lonely, dark place.
 I could not wrap my head around not being able to speak to my mother again.

 Our last conversation was Monday, March 16, the day I was laid off from my job due to the pandemic.
-I was lost and confused because I had never, in my 32 years of working, been laid off.
+I was lost and confused.
+I had never, in my 32 years of working, been laid off.
 My mother’s advice was to relax.
 Everything would be okay.
 Me being me, I didn’t like that advice and didn’t listen.
-I was in a panic Tuesday and Wednesday to the point of having a panic attack Wednesday morning.
+My anxiety on Tuesday and Wednesday rose to the point of having a panic attack Wednesday morning.
 My children were also thrust into virtual learning that same week.
-I was really in a “what the hell is happening” mode.
+I was in a “what the hell is happening” mode.
 Not very Mocha Angel-esque.

 Then, around 5:30am Thursday, March 19, my dad called to tell me mom had a stroke at home and that he was on his way to hospital.
 She died around 11:00am.
 My dad, my brother, and a friend of my mom were with her.
 I was in the airport when my brother called to tell me.
 Two moments of grace happened that day: I was in the restroom when he called.
 I was alone and could grieve when I got the news.
 Once I got back to my seat to wait for my plane to take me to Atlanta, a woman named Wendy, a total stranger, comforted me.
 I will never forget her.